 - Cracks can be large or small, horizontal or vertical

 - Cracks can appear in a stair-step pattern

 - Foundation walls are bowing or bulging

-- Pushing in at the bottom of the wall
+- Pushing in at the bottom or top of the wall

 At MidAmerica Basement Systems, we can inspect your foundation at no charge, providing you with a written solution that's warrantied to permanently stabilize your home's structure.

 In many cases, we may even be able to close the cracks, straighten doors and windows, and return your foundation to its original position.

 Foundation cracks can vary in severity, but it’s important to be able to identify them quickly to call out an expert and see if it’s anything to worry about.
 While some cracks can simply be on the surface, others can be a sign of serious foundation damage.

 Here are the main reasons that concrete cracks form:

 As new concrete cures, it’s very common to see small cracks form during the curing process.
 These are typically very small cracks and are usually nothing you need to worry about.
 They resemble hairline cracks and usually do not continually get bigger over time.
 It’s important to keep an eye on these and call in an expert if you notice the cracks getting bigger.